Find a Western Exterminator near you

 They are also infamous for being very hard to kill.
 In fact, there have been examples of injured workers who continue to live, work and contribute to the colony with almost no stoppage in work.
 Even queens that have had crushed abdomens have been seen to continue to lay eggs.
 It’s because of this hardiness that they are so hard to get rid of once they enter your home.

 The odorous house ant loves to eat sugary things over anything else.
 So, if you have something like cookies, pastries, donuts or even fruit and vegetables out on the counter, they could attract odorous house ants.
 They will also happily snack on dairy products.

 Their preferred sustenance is known as honeydew and it is a substance produced by aphids and mealybugs.
 Aphids snack on plants and, as they do, this sticky, sweet substance is expelled from their bodies and ants find it irresistible.
 Odorous house ants will collect this substance and bring it back to the colony.

-OHA does not have a stinger, although they will defend their nests and colonies, like all species of ants, against invaders.
+They do not have stingers, but, like all species of ants, they will defend their nests and colonies against invaders.
 They are not interested in biting humans, but are just looking for food, so bite risks are minimal at best.

-Although Odorous House Ants are hard to remove, they are just like other ants.
+Although odorous house ants are hard to remove, they are just like other ants.
 Ant insecticides and traps can be used to get rid of them.
 However, they are also quite clever and there could be multiple colonies in an area utilizing different ways to get inside.
-So you might get rid of one OHA colony just to get invaded by another.
+So you might get rid of one colony just to get invaded by another.